MEXICO

 The main airports to reach Mexico are Mexico City and Cancun.

-There are many flights from Europe but usually the cheapest ones leave from Madrid.
-More rarely there are excellent prices also from Rome, Paris, London or Monaco.
+There are lots of flights from Europe, but the cheapest usually leave from Madrid.
+More rarely, you can also find some great deals from Rome, Paris, London or Monaco.

 I always prefer to avoid transit in the United States.

-The airport of Tuxtla Gutierrez allows you to quickly reach the State of Chiapas, if you want to avoid the approximately 11-14 hours of bus that separate it from both Mexico City and Cancun.
+The Tuxtla Gutierrez Airport is a great way to get into the State of Chiapas, if you want to avoid the 11-14 hours it would take on a bus to get from there to both Mexico City and Cancun.

 But we always have to remember that Chiapas is the poorest State of Mexico and some situations are determined only by poverty.